 The flowers of the starfish cactus may extend 14 inches across, depending on the particular variety.
 The flowers are five-pointed and flesh-colored, although some have a grayish or yellowish cast and others have a rosy glow.
 The larger species bear flowers at the base of the plant and smaller blooming species may have flowers scattered over the cactus.
 Each flower only lasts a few days but may die out and become replaced by another bloom.
 The petals have a grainy texture and pores that resemble skin.

 The blooming time of starfish cacti depends on where they are being raised, the amount of sun and water they receive, the fertility of the soil and the variety.
 On average, you can expect a baby plant to bloom in two years with just one or two flowers.
 When it is mature, the plant will bloom successively in July to September in North America.
 They flower in November through March in South Africa where they are native.
-Blooms are rare and rely upon prime growing conditions.
+Blooms are rare and rely on prime growing conditions.

 Pollination and Fruit

 The stench is the attracting part of the flower, but its resemblance to flesh actually confuses flies into laying their eggs on the interior.
 The interior structure of the flower is webbed, which traps the legs of the flies.
 As they struggle, a pollen packet is attached to the insect's leg and they move on to the next flower.
 After the flower has finished, it sheds the petals and the ovary swells if fertilization has been successful.
 Eventually, the ovary bears a number of slightly hairy seeds.
 Seed is easy to start, but the plant will not bear flowers for many years.